 No Plane on Sunday (1986)

-Irma and Harvey have left a lot of folks stranded near airports wondering when they’re gonna be able to leave.
+Hurricanes leave a lot of folks stranded near airports wondering when they’re gonna be able to leave.
 Folks who fly to Caribbean islands and third-world countries likely can relate to this song.

 You can throw your luggage down

-Lose your cool and stamp around
+Lose your cool and stomp around

 But there’s nothin, nothin you can do